Harvard Travel Assist Eligibility

 - Spouses, domestic partners, and dependent children traveling with a covered employee or student

-- Scholars and fellows — including post-baccalaureate and post-graduate fellows — with Harvard appointments, including those who are unpaid, traveling with Harvard sponsorship
+- Scholars and fellows—including post-baccalaureate and post-graduate fellows—with active Harvard appointments, including those who are unpaid, traveling with Harvard sponsorship

 - Certain other individuals participating in Harvard-related programs: contact us for guidance

 Exclusions to Coverage

 In cases when exclusions apply, Harvard Travel Assist and the associated vendors ordinarily will still facilitate services to the best of their ability, but the traveler will be charged for services.
 The following list isn't exhaustive, but it covers the most commonly applicable exclusions.

 - Travel within the U.S. or U.S. territories by U.S.-based Harvard affiliates